Shear forming: Schematics

-As can be seen, s1 which is the initial wall thickness of the workpiece is reduced to s0.

 Workpiece and roller tool profiles

 In shear forming, the starting workpiece can have circular or rectangular cross sections.
-On the other hand, the profile shape of the final component can be concave, convex or a combination of these two.
+The profile shape of the final component can be concave, convex or some combination.

-A shear-forming machine looks very much like a conventional spinning machine, except that it has to be much more robust to withstand the higher forces necessary to perform the shearing operation.
+A shear-forming machine looks like a conventional spinning machine, except that it has to withstand the higher forces necessary to perform the shearing operation.

 The design of the roller must be considered carefully, because it affects the shape of the component, the wall thickness, and dimensional accuracy.
-The smaller the tool nose radius, the higher the stresses and poorest thickness uniformity achieved.
+The smaller the tool nose radius, the higher the stresses and the lower the thickness uniformity achieved.

 Spinnability

-Spinnability, sometimes referred as shear spinnability, can be defined as the ability of a metal to undergo shear spinning deformation without exceeding its tensile strength and tearing.
-Published work on spinnability is available from the authors Kegg and Kalpakcioglu.
+Spinnability, sometimes called shear spinnability, can be defined as the ability of a metal to undergo shear spinning deformation without exceeding its tensile strength and tearing.

 Kegg predicted that for materials with a tensile reduction of 80%, the limiting spinning reduction will be equal or greater than 80%.

-Kalpakciouglu concluded that for metals with a true fracture strain of 0.5 or greater, there is a maximum limit for the shear forming reduction.
-For materials with a true strain below 0.5, the spinnability depends on the ductility of the material.
+For metals with a true fracture strain of 0.5 or greater, the shear forming reduction has a limit.
+For materials with a true strain below 0.5, the spinnability depends on the material's ductility.

-Highly spinnable materials include ductile materials like aluminum and certain steel alloys.
+Highly spinnable materials include ductile materials such as aluminum and certain steel alloys.

-Importance of shear forming operations in manufacturing
+Significance

-Shear forming and conventional spinning are being used less than other manufacturing processes such as deep drawing and ironing.
-Since it can achieve thin sectioned parts of almost any shape, shear forming is a versatile process used widely in the production of lightweight items.
-Other advantages of shear spinning include the good mechanical properties of the final item and a very good surface finish.
+Shear forming and conventional spinning are used less than other manufacturing processes such as deep drawing and ironing.
+It can achieve thin sectioned parts of almost any shape, leading to its wide use in the production of lightweight items.
+Other advantages of shear spinning include the good mechanical properties of the final item and smooth surface finish.

 Typical components produced by mechanically powered spinning machines include rocket nose cones, gas turbine engine parts, and dish aerials.